dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
-* Tweaked a few things in the structure of install
-* Rewrote and sped up mktags
-* Updated the documentation in mktags.1
-* Updated the documentation in axiom.txt
-* Tweaked a few settings in globaldump.vim
-* Fixed a couple bugs in mcompile.vim
-* Fixed an inconsistency in one of the options and tweaked mstatus.vim
+* Fixed some typos in axiom.txt
-* Fixed a bug in mtags.vim
+* Fixed a bug in globaldump.vim
-* Tweaked a couple options in settings.vim
-* Changed a few settings in vimrc